niteshkumar10/Churn_Predictor/Readme.md

 model.py was ran using google colab and then stored as .py file.

-requirements.txt and proctfile have been provided so that the app can be deployed on the servers easily.
+requirements.txt and procfile have been provided so that the app can be deployed on the servers easily.